randomvariable/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 * Does this proposal implement security controls or require the need to do so?
   * If so, consider describing the different roles and permissions with tables.
-* Are their adequate security warnings where appropriate (see https://adam.shostack.org/ReederEtAl_NEATatMicrosoft.pdf for guidance).
+* Are there adequate security warnings where appropriate (see https://adam.shostack.org/ReederEtAl_NEATatMicrosoft.pdf for guidance)?
-* Are regex expressions going to be used, and are their appropriate defenses against DOS.
+* Are regex expressions going to be used, and are their appropriate defenses against DOS?
 * Is any sensitive data being stored in a secret, and only exists for as long as necessary?

 ### Risks and Mitigations